TwentyFourMinutes/Venflow/docs/docfx/index.md

 ```
 compositeScore = Σ((meanTime / lowestMeanTimeOfGroup - 1) + (allocation / lowestAllocationOfGroup - 1) / 10)
 ```
-A group is considered as a list of benchmark entries which are inside the same file and have the same \*count and target framework.
-Now as some ORM's don't have any benchmarks entries for specific benchmark groups it will take instead take the _lowest_ mean and the _lowest_  allocation from this group.
-The source code of the calculation can be found [here](../../src/Venflow/Venflow.Score).
+A group is considered as a list of benchmark entries which are inside the same file and have the same count and target framework.
+Now as some ORM's don't have any benchmarks entries for specific benchmark groups it will instead take the _lowest_ mean and the _lowest_  allocation from this group.
+The source code of the calculation can be found [here](./src/Venflow/Venflow.Score).

 #### Disclaimerd